zowe/docs-site/docs/extend/extend-desktop/mvd-zluxappserver.md

 When running the App Server with an Agent such as ZSS, you can either set the `server.json` with all info to connect to the Agent, or set that info via environment variable or command line arguments.
 The above sections detail `server.json` configuration, but the other ways to set the IP and port of the Agent are:

 1. Environment variable configuration
-Items in server.json can be substitued by environment variables that have a name that corresponds to each item.
+Items in server.json can be substituted by environment variables that have a name that corresponds to each item.
 The pattern is

 `ZWED_json_key=value` where `ZWED_` is the prefix, and `json_key` is the name of the key.
 For example,